-A brownout happens when the voltage drops below the usual mains supply level.
-It is similar to a sag – a short-term drop in voltage – but can last for anywhere between a few minutes or even several hours and days.
+A brownout happens when the voltage drops or dips below the usual mains supply level.
+It is similar to a sag – a short-term drop in voltage – but can last for anywhere from a few minutes through to several hours or even days.

-Brownouts tend to be caused by increased demand for power or extreme weather conditions putting additional strain on the electricity network.
+Brownouts tend to be caused by increased demand for power, shortages in network capacity, or extreme weather conditions putting additional strain on the electricity network.

 Tell-tale signs of a brownout include flickering lights, electrical appliances quickly switching off and turning back on again, and intermittent internet connections.